abatedemey/personal_website/index.markdown

 title: HOME
 ---

 In the living room of my NYC apartment, I partnered Kav & Andy to start a company would revolutionize how youth sports are filmed.

-We built a camera powered by an NVIDIA Jetson called the [F1 Camera](/F1_camera).
-We leveraged Machine Learning at the edge to create an automated filming experience that would unlock filming youth sports at scale.
+We built the [F1 Camera](/F1_camera) powered by an NVIDIA Jetson TX2, to film sports games without a cameraman.

-Eventually we brought these algorithms onto an iPhone, bringing real time game analytics to peoples pockets.

-Now - Catch me at [CX](https://www.computex.dev/), where we make deploying AI models dead simple.
+Ball and player detection running locally on the camera cut the costs of filming a sports game by an order of magnitude

+Then, we did it again at BallerTV, where we ran the same automated filming algorithms on an iPhone, unlocking the ability to **film youth sports at scale**.

+Now - catch me on my founders journey, continuing to create value.